What we did last weekend: from Vienna to the Großglockner

 450 kilometres and about 9,000 vertical metres lie between Vienna’s Stephansplatz and the summit of the Großglockner.
 It’s June and while the city is blessed with pleasant early summer temperatures, Austria’s highest mountain is still covered in enough snow for ski mountaineering.
 Perfect preconditions for this special challenge!

 The first leg of the journey starts by road bike.
 Day 1 sees the four friends cycling from Vienna through the Murtal Valley all the way to Murau and Tamsweg.
-On day 2, they tackle the steep ascent of Katschberg mountain on their Simplon bikes.
+On day 2, they tackle the steep ascent of Katschberg mountain on their SIMPLON bikes.
 At Lucknerhaus in Kals am Großglockner, the asphalt ends.
 On their Kiaro gravel road bikes , they continue their way up to Lucknerhütte at 2,240 metres above sea level.

 Now it’s time to get off their bikes and strap on their skis – the four adventurers will have to cover the remaining altitude difference of 1,900 metres with their touring skis.